YOG1617/yog-group_project/README.md

 Student Stress Analyzer (C Project)
-📌 Overview
+ *Overview

 The Student Stress Analyzer is a console-based application developed in C that evaluates a student’s stress level based on daily habits, academic pressure, and career-related concerns.
 The program interacts with users through a structured questionnaire and provides personalized feedback along with a dynamically generated study timetable.

 This project focuses on combining basic programming concepts with a real-world problem—student stress management—to create a simple decision-support tool.

-🎯 Objectives
+* Objectives
-To analyze student stress factors such as study hours, sleep, and external pressure To provide personalized suggestions for improving productivity and mental balance To generate a customized timetable based on user preferences To demonstrate structured programming and logic building in C ⚙️ Features
+To analyze student stress factors such as study hours, sleep, and external pressure To provide personalized suggestions for improving productivity and mental balance To generate a customized timetable based on user preferences To demonstrate structured programming and logic building in C Features
-1. 🧠 Interactive Questionnaire
+1. Interactive Questionnaire

 The program asks users a set of questions related to:

 Study hours
 Sleep duration
 Source of pressure (self, parents, peers, teachers)
-2. 🎓 Stream-Based Analysis
+2. Stream-Based Analysis

-Different streams have different stress factors, so the program includes separate modules for:
+*Different streams have different stress factors, so the program includes separate modules for:

 JEE/NEET Aspirants (Science) – Rank anxiety, exam pressure UPSC Aspirants – Attempt limits, vast syllabus Commerce/CAT Aspirants – Percentile and competition stress Humanities Students – Career uncertainty and societal pressure
-3. 📈 Personalized Analysis Report
+3. Personalized Analysis Report

 Based on user responses, the program:

 Identifies key stress indicators
 Provides specific suggestions for improvement Highlights issues like low sleep or high pressure
-4. 🗓️ Dynamic Timetable Generator
+4. Dynamic Timetable Generator

 The timetable adapts based on: